fazibear/puddleofcode/content/story/2019-08-23-how-to-use-elixir-s-compiler-to-avoid-typos.md

 We will use an elixir's neat feature for that!.
 Metaprogramming.

-First we need a module to store all of of the messages:
+First we need a module to store all of the messages:

 ```elixir
 defmodule Dispatcher.Message do